Application Process and Requirements (On-Campus and Distance Education)

 While the TAMU application system and EngineeringCAS may state your file as complete there are several internal procedures that must be completed before your file will be considered complete and ready for graduate committee review.
 Please be patient during this process as it can take several weeks.

-Please note that when you click on the application link below, you will be leaving tamu.edu and be directed to the EngineeringCAS site built for applying to the Texas A&M College of Engineering’s graduate programs.
+Please note that when you click on the application link above, you will be leaving tamu.edu and be directed to the EngineeringCAS site built for applying to the Texas A&M College of Engineering’s graduate programs.

 All applications are reviewed by the Biological and Agricultural Engineering Graduate Program Committee.